-Investments in subsidiaries, joint ventures and associates which are valued at cost have been adjusted for impairment losses in line with "Ind AS 36 Impairment of assets".
+Investments in subsidiaries, joint ventures and associates With reference to this key audit matter, we considered the following: which are valued at cost have been adjusted for impairment losses in line with "Ind AS 36 Impairment of assets".
 In case there is an indication of possible impairment, the Company carries out an impairment test by comparing the recoverable amount of the investments determined according to the value in use method and their carrying amount.
 The valuation process adopted by management is complex and is based on a series of assumptions, such as the forecast cash flows, the appropriate discounting rate and the growth rate.
-These assumptions are, by nature, influenced by future expectations regarding the evolution of external market.
+These assumptions are, by evolution of external market.

-Since judgement of the management is required to determine whether there is indication of possible impairment and considering the subjectivity of the estimates relating to the determination of the cash flows and the key assumptions of the impairment test, the area is considered as a key audit matter.
+Since judgement of the management is required to determine whether there is indication of possible impairment and considering the subjectivity of the estimates relating to the determination of the cash flows • and the key assumptions of the impairment test, the area is considered as a key audit matter.

-Our audit procedures involved assessment of the management's underlying assumptions in estimating the tax provision and the possible outcome of the disputes taking into account the legal precedence, jurisprudence and other rulings in evaluating management's position on these uncertain direct tax positions.
+The Company has uncertain direct tax positions including Our audit procedures involved assessment of the management's underlying matters under dispute which involves significant judgment assumptions in estimating the tax provision and the possible outcome relating to the possible outcome of these disputes in of the disputes taking into account the legal precedence, jurisprudence estimation of the provision for income tax.
+Because of and other rulings in evaluating management's position on these uncertain the judgement required, this area is considered as a key direct tax positions.
 We have also assessed the disclosures made by the company in this regard in standalone financial statements

-Our audit procedures in response to this Key Audit Matter included, among others,
+The Company is involved in various taxes and other Our audit procedures in response to this Key Audit Matter included, among